Belgium–Netherlands relations: Contemporary relations

+Cultural relations

 Thanks to their shared history and the Dutch language, the Netherlands and Belgium have strong cultural ties.
 In 1980, the two countries set up the Dutch Language Union to encourage greater cooperation in the field of Dutch language and literature.
 The Union offers services including language tools like dictionaries and a language advice service, education in and about Dutch, literature and reading skills, and activities promoting the Dutch language in Europe and the rest of the world.
 The Union also works to showcase the two countries’ shared cultural heritage.
+Both nations are great allies with cultural similarities and close cooperation between both governments.
+Dutch/Flemish (Nederlands/Vlaams) is an official language of Belgium and is the most spoken language in both countries.
+Approximately 35,000 Belgians are living in the Netherlands, while there are around 111,000 Dutch people living in Belgium.

 Many television programmes and series are made mutually between the two countries, such as So You Think You Can Dance, Studio 100 and Benelux' Next Top Model.
 The two countries were joint hosts of the UEFA Euro 2000 football tournament and unsuccessfully made a bid to host the 2018 World Cup football.
+The Netherlands, Belgium and Germany also unsuccessfully submitted a joint bid to host the 2027 FIFA Women's World Cup.
+Belgium and the Netherlands also have joint sports leagues, such as the BENE-League Handball, BNXT League (basketball), the BeNe Conference (volleyball) and Central European Hockey League (ice hockey).
+Between 2012 and 2015, a BeNe League for women's football was held.